edeyoung/cedar/README.md

 Production Docker Installation
 ==============================
+**Note: if you are running docker on OSX or Windows, make sure that you have installed a version >= 1.12.0, as this allows for containers to run without docker-machine.**

 1. Pull Cedar down from github: `git clone https://github.com/mitre/cedar`
 2. Go into the new directory: `cd cedar`
 3. Generate new secrets for devise and rails: `./prod_setup.sh`